San Giovanni Battista Decollato

 Members of the confraternity included Michelangelo and Vasari, as well as the Florentine popes Clement VIII, Urban VIII and Clement XII.
-After 1540 they were allowed to contermand one execution a year.
+After 1540 they were allowed to countermand one execution a year.

 The diocesan website still calls it a chiesa rettoria, indicating a function and affiliation other than an ordinary parish church, in this case as one of Rome's many national and regional churches.
 Its role was rather overtaken by the grander San Giovanni dei Fiorentini, also built over the 16th century.

 History

 The present church stands on the site of an ancient church called Santa Maria de fovea, Santa Maria della fossa or Santa Maria in petrocia.
 In 1488 it was granted to the Archconfraternity of the Beheaded John the Baptist, which began rebuilding it in 1504, gave it its present dedication and made its main feast day that of the beheading of John the Baptist.

 The Archconfraternity originated in Florence and was named after the city's patron saint – its remit was to help those condemned to death, invite them to repent, give them the last rites and bury their bodies.
-The new church was completed in 1588 and in 1600 pope Clement VIII had a new cloister built for it, behind the oratory, in which the mass graves of those condemned to death can still be seen – they are covered in marble and inscribed 'DOMINE CVM VENERIS IVDICARE NOLI NOS CONDEMNARE' ('Lord, when you come to judge, do not condemn us').
+The new church was completed in 1588 and in 1600 Pope Clement VIII had a new cloister built for it, behind the oratory, in which the mass graves of those condemned to death can still be seen – they are covered in marble and inscribed 'DOMINE CVM VENERIS IVDICARE NOLI NOS CONDEMNARE' ('Lord, when you come to judge, do not condemn us').
 The church was restored in 1727 and 1888.

 It was formerly a titular church, with Mario Nasalli Rocca di Corneliano holding the cardinal-diaconate between 1969 and 1988.

 A small museum has various rather grisly exhibits from the execution process, including the basket that caught the head of the famous murderess Beatrice Cenci, beheaded in 1599.
 With Giordano Bruno, she was one of the confraternity's more famous clients.
 This is apparently only open on the church's feast day of 24 June (Birth of St John).